gravitational/careers/challenges/cloud/challenge.md

 It's safe to assume a working Docker environment will be available locally as well.

-Additional external dependencies are acceptable, like Terraform, minikube/k3d, etc.
-However, your Makefile is expected to handle these dependencies.
+Additional external dependencies are acceptable such as Terraform and minikube/k3d, but please ensure your Makefile is handles these dependencies.

 # Timing